arkonger/python-oklch/docs/tools.md

 # The `oklch.tools` Submodule
-The `tools` submodule defines a whole suite of useful functions which operate on the OKLAB and OKLCH color spaces to perform tasks such as maximizing saturation, lightening and darkening, brightening and dimming, etc. All of the below functions return an `OKLCH` color object unless otherwise specified.
+The `tools` submodule defines a whole suite of useful functions which operate on the OKLAB and OKLCH color spaces to perform tasks such as maximizing saturation, lightening and darkening, toning and detoning, etc. All of the below functions return an `OKLCH` color object unless otherwise specified.

 These functions are designed with the key design goal of allowing for as much flexibility as possible without compromising the stability of the code.
 As such, it is frequently possible to provide a piece of information in multiple ways; for example, you may provide a function with the argument `hue=354.66`, or you may equivalently provide it with the argument `color=colors.OKLCH(.4981, 0.2, 354.66)`, and the function will do the work of determining if the information you provided it is both sufficient and unambiguous.